-Ex 1.3 - In May, Ellen Gomez made contributions from personal funds totaling \$6,000 to candidates for county and state offices.
-In June, Ellen made a \$3,000 independent expenditure from Ellen's wholly owned business to oppose a ballot measure and qualified as an independent expenditure committee.
-Because Ellen directed and controlled all of the payments, Ellen and Ellen's business qualify as a single independent expenditure committee and must disclose Ellen's personal contributions as well as the independent expenditures made from the business.
+Ex 1.3 - In May, Ellen Gomez made contributions from her personal funds totaling \$6,000 to candidates for county and state offices.
+In June, she Ellen made a \$3,000 independent expenditure from her Ellen's wholly owned business to oppose a ballot measure and qualified as an independent expenditure committee.
+Because Ms. Gomez Ellen directed and controlled all of the payments, she Ellen and her Ellen's business qualify as a single independent expenditure committee and must disclose her Ellen's personal contributions as well as the independent expenditures made from her the business.
 (Refer to FPPC Campaign Disclosure Manual 6 for Independent Expenditure Committees.)
 Ex 1.4 - Judy and Bill Copren are listed on a joint checking account.
 During a calendar year, Judy signed several checks totaling \$6,000 to various local candidates.
 Bill also signed several checks totaling \$7,000.
 Judy and Bill do not qualify as a major donor committee.
 Each individual's contributions are treated separately for purposes of qualifying as a major donor committee.